 Unitarian Universalism welcomes people with diverse beliefs.
-Individual Unitarian Universalists may identify with and draw inspiration from many different religious or philosophical traditions, which can include Atheism/Agnosticism, Buddhism, Christianity, Hinduism, Humanism, Islam, Judaism, Paganism, and more.
+Individual Unitarian Universalists (UUs) may identify with and draw inspiration from many different religious or philosophical traditions, including Atheism/Agnosticism, Buddhism, Christianity, Hinduism, Humanism, Islam, Judaism, Paganism, and more.

 How do I find a Unitarian Universalist congregation near me?
 What if I'm looking for a congregation outside the United States?

 Our online congregation finder allows you to search the list of Unitarian Universalist Association (UUA) member congregations.
 Most UUA member congregations are located in the United States, but there are some in other countries, including Australia, Belgium, Canada, France, Mexico, New Zealand, and the Philippines.

 There are many congregations outside of the United States which identify with the values and traditions of Unitarian Universalism, but are not UUA member congregations.
 The UUA's International Office maintains a list of these affiliated overseas congregations.